Vincibean/my-dayz-guide/guide/configuration-file.md

 defaultVisibility=1375;			// highest terrain render distance on server (if higher than "viewDistance=" in DayZ client profile, clientside parameter applies) defaultObjectViewDistance=1375;	        // highest object render distance on server (if higher than "preferredObjectViewDistance=" in DayZ client profile, clientside parameter applies)

+lightingConfig = 1;				// 0 for brighter night, 1 for darker night
+disablePersonalLight = 1;		// disables personal light for all clients connected to server

 disableBaseDamage = 0;			// set to 1 to disable damage/destruction of fence and watchtower
 disableContainerDamage = 0;		// set to 1 to disable damage/destruction of tents, barrels, wooden crate and seachest disableRespawnDialog = 0;             // set to 1 to disable the respawn dialog (new characters will be spawning as random)